MicroEJ/docs/ApplicationDeveloperGuide/sharedInterface.rst

    For these types to be transferable, a dedicated :ref:`Kernel Type Converter <kernel_type_converter>` must have been registered in the Kernel.

-The table below shows typical Kernel types allowed to be transferred through a Shared Interface call on Evaluation Firmware distributed by MicroEJ Corp.
+The table below lists typical Kernel types allowed to be transferred through a Shared Interface call on Evaluation Firmware distributed by MicroEJ Corp.

 .. list-table:: MicroEJ Evaluation Firmware Example of Transfer Types
    :header-rows: 1